 Open the folder to find respective file in that system folder.
 Select the file and click on Open to add the file for investigation.

 Note: It is important that the system is part of the same domain to which host machine belongs.

 Application will prompt users to provide User Name and Password for accessing any system in certain workgroup.

-  This support for searching through whole systems added to the network for performing network data analysis is extremely beneficial for interrogating emails of all systems through same host machine.
+This support for searching through whole systems added to the network for performing network data analysis in P2P file transfer is extremely beneficial for interrogating emails of all systems through same host machine.
 With this integrated facility of network forensic analysis software, users can perform a systematic investigation.